galcohavy10/uStock-androidProject/README.md

 </div>

-Files attached below for reference:
+Files attached to the homepage of this github for reference:
 - AuthenticationView.swift
+- LearnMoreView.swift
 - LogInView.swift
 - SignUpView.swift
 - API_Function descriptions.txt